Goal Misgeneralization in Deep Reinforcement Learning: Abstract

 \section{Abstract}

-We study \emph{objective robustness} failures, a type of out-of-distribution robustness failure in reinforcement learning (RL).
-Objective robustness failures occur when an RL agent retains its capabilities off-distribution yet pursues the wrong objective.
-We provide the first explicit empirical demonstrations of objective robustness failures and argue that this type of failure is critical to address.
+We study \emph{goal misgeneralization}, a type of out-of-distribution generalization failure in reinforcement learning (RL).
+Goal misgeneralization occurs when an RL agent retains its capabilities out-of-distribution yet pursues the wrong goal.
+For instance, an agent might continue to competently avoid obstacles, but navigate to the wrong place.
+In contrast, previous works have typically focused on capability generalization failures, where an agent fails to do anything sensible at test time.
+We formalize this distinction between capability and goal generalization, provide the first empirical demonstrations of goal misgeneralization, and present a partial characterization of its causes.